modestosierra/RProjects/README.md

 ```
 ## Processing Data
-We use the model against the testData and we obtain
+We use the model against the testData to predict the results
 ```{r cache = TRUE, message=FALSE}
 #model test
 testData = read.csv("pml-testing.csv")